jacksonopp/astro-joppdotdev/src/content/blog/humor.md

 ## Conclusion

+> Humor is a way to engage your audience and make them feel comfortable with your product.

 Humor is a powerful tool for creating engaging and delightful user experiences.
 By using humor appropriately and thoughtfully, designers can improve user engagement, emotional connection, and brand identity.
 As long as it's used in a way that is authentic and appropriate, humor can be an effective way to make users feel good about a product and more likely to engage with it.

-> Humor is a way to engage your audience and make them feel comfortable with your product.
-> <br /><cite>-- Jared Spool, Founding Principal of User Interface Engineering</cite>